msg-systems/holmes-extractor/README.md

 max_epochs -- the maximum number of training epochs. convergence_threshold -- the threshold below which loss measurements after consecutive epochs are regarded as equivalent.
-Training stops before 'max_epochs' is reached when equivalent results are achieved after four consecutive epochs. hidden_layer_sizes -- a list containing the number of neurons in each hidden layer, or 'None' if the topology should be determined automatically. shuffle -- 'True' if documents should be shuffled during batching.
+Training stops before 'max_epochs' is reached if equivalent results are achieved after four consecutive epochs. hidden_layer_sizes -- a list containing the number of neurons in each hidden layer, or 'None' if the topology should be determined automatically. shuffle -- 'True' if documents should be shuffled during batching.